Pylons/pyramid_cookbook/quick_traversal/sqlroot.rst

 our root factory gets the top and Pyramid does the rest by passing in a ``context``.

-This point is emphasized by the fact that we didn't have to change our view logic or our templates.
+This point is illustrated by the fact that we didn't have to change our view logic or our templates.
 They depended on a context.
 Pyramid found the context and passed it into our views.